-Active Listening is one of the most effective ways to connect with others.
-If you are sincerely interested in the other person, the use of this tool will help you develop a solid connection with the speaker.
-Best of all, this is something almost anyone can learn.
+Active Listening is certainly one of the most effective ways to connect with others.
+If you are sincerely interested in the other person, using this tool will help you develop a solid connection with them, because you are demonstrating--through your actions--that you are engaged and listening to him/her/them.
+Best of all, this is a skill almost anyone can learn!
+The impact of this skill in your life can be tremendous.

 You are still on board?
 Great!
 If you understand the above, and genuinely want to learn these skills, let's get to it.

-Point 2: Ask questions and paraphrase the speaker’s statements in order to get clearer on what is being said.
-We speak in abstract concepts all the time, so if the speaker is using terms that seem important to them, make sure you ask them what the term means to them (examples--love, hate, joy, hard work, etc).
+Point 2 : Ask questions and paraphrase the speaker's statements in order to get clearer on what is being said.
+We speak abstract concepts all the time, so if the speaker is using terms that seem important to them, make sure you ask them what the term means to them (examples - love, hate, joy, hard work, etc).

 "If I understand correctly, you're saying that you have concerns about my attendance at work and you'd like to see me miss less days."